cameronly08/HSCTask1-Cameron.Ly/sprint-4.md

   - password recovery, and log editing/deleting with constraints implemented.
   - Features tested for functionality and security.
+  - Additionally added an analytics page for user stats

 - **Testing & QA**: